-The Edwin we are interested in was too young to see service in World War I but was ready for big-time rugby when peace was declared in late 1918.
+A young Edwin saw service time during World War I but was ready for big-time rugby when peace was declared in late 1918.
 He played for New South Wales seconds against the AIF reserves in 1919, with Ernest on the other wing, and made his first team debut in two matches against Queensland the same year.
 He scored one try in the first match, one in the second – which saw New South Wales take a surprise 24-25 defeat – and four in the match against Queensland B that the Blues won 42-12.
 He didn’t play any of the matches against the 1920 All Blacks but in 1921 he quickly became the talk of Sydney rugby.

 After his club form there was no doubt he was going to be included in the State team for the Springbok matches.
 He had been the leading try-scorer in grade rugby that year, with a new season record of 21, and a few goals had lifted his overall tally to a table-topping 76 points.
 But more spectacular was the way he went about creating this new record.
 He began the season with a hat-trick against Newtown but topped that with a Sydney first grade record, five tries in the match against Wests in late May.
 A week later he equalled his own record with another five against GPS Old Boys; given any sort of room he was unstoppable and he was the first player to register 20 or more tries in a grade season.
 Since Ernest had also topped the try count in 1919, the Carr brothers were also the first siblings to each head the premiership scoring list.